cajun-code/Tic-Tac-Toe.mobile/README.rst

 Submissions
 ---------------
+* Fork this repo
+* Write the app and commit offten with good messages
-* Fork this repo and send us a pull request.
+* Send us a pull request when complete before the interview.